A compact $T1$ theorem for Calder\'{o}n-Zygmund operators associated with Zygmund dilations: Introduction

-It has been an open problem in the last several years that how one can establish the $T1$ theorem to obtain the compactness of multi-parameter singular integrals.
-This problem was first solved by Cao, Yabuta, and Yang \cite{CYY} for bi-parameter singular integrals, which was further extended to arbitrarily many parameter in \cite{CLLYZ} and to the bilinear case in \cite{CLSY, CY}.
-The dyadic analysis plays a crucial part in the research of compactness.
-However, so far, there is no work about the compactness in the Zygmund dilation setting.
+It has been an open problem in the last ten years that how one can establish the $T1$ theorem to obtain the compactness of multi-parameter singular integrals.
+This problem was first solved by Cao, Yabuta, and Yang \cite{CYY} for bi-parameter singular integrals.
+The proof method in \cite{CYY} is quite different from that of \cite{Vil}.
+In addition, the authors applied the idea of extrapolation of compactness \cite{COY, HL}, which is extremely effective in the bi-parameter theory and has played a significant role in the research of weighted compactness, such as multilinear commutators \cite{CIRXY}, bilinear Calder\'{o}n--Zygmund operators \cite{CLSY}, and multi-parameter singular integrals \cite{CY, CYY}.

+However, so far, there is no work on the compactness in the Zygmund dilation setting.
 Therefore, in this paper, our objective is to formulate a general framework encompassing a diverse set of singular integrals associated with Zygmund dilations and develop a comprehensive theory of compactness for these operators.